aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 our `BenchMiddleware` to use an api utility to make an `$.ajax` request, which should hit our rails server and get all of our bench data.

-Let's create a file, `/util/bench_api_util.js` that exports a function, `#fetchBenches`.
+Let's create a file, `/util/bench_api_util.js` that exports a function, `fetchBenches`.
-This function should accept a single argument: `success` --> this is the method to be invoked if the request is successful.
+This function should accept a single argument: `success` - this is the callback to be invoked if the request is successful.

-Your method should look something like this:
+Your function should look something like this:

 ```javascript
   export const fetchBenches(success){